 Friday the 13th could be the best time to travel if you are brave enough.

 According to the travel search engine Kayak, there are deals to be had on this day if you don’t believe in bad luck.

-On Friday 13 January, it found that flights to Europe were around 39 per cent cheaper and flights within the UK were roughly 19 per cent cheaper.
+Earlier this year, on Friday 13 January, it found that flights to Europe were around 39 per cent cheaper and flights within the UK were roughly 19 per cent cheaper.

 Despite the date being one of Kayak’s most searched Fridays of the year, it was one with some of the most affordable prices.

 Kayak says this could be due to airlines and travel providers anticipating that superstitious beliefs will impact demand.
 Some airlines, including KLM, Ryanair and Lufthansa, even skip 13 when numbering the rows of seats on planes.

 “If you’re not superstitious, then there are savings to be made by travelling on Friday 13th,” says Laure Bornet, Vice President EMEA at KAYAK.

 Is it really cheaper to book travel on Friday the 13th?